 4. Departure Lounge

 The mini journey will be over.
-There you will find Duty Free market, some restaurants, and lounge VIP bars, inter alia.
+There you will find a Duty-Free market, some restaurants, and lounge VIP bars, inter alia.

-If you have an international connection, once arrived at the Peruvian capital airport, go directly to the next departure lounge without passing customs control.
+If you have an international connection, once arrive at the Peruvian capital airport, go directly to the next departure lounge without passing customs control.
 From this point, the procedure is similar to taking an international flight.
-On the other hand, If you decide to go outside the Jorge Chavez airport terminal to visit the Peruvian capital, assure yourself to have enough time to realize the trip to Lima, the traffic is really chaotic, and you can lose valuable time getting your next flight.
+On the other hand, If you decide to go outside the Jorge Chavez airport terminal to visit the Peruvian capital, assure yourself to have enough time to make the trip to Lima, the traffic is really chaotic, there is no subway, and you can lose valuable time getting your next flight.
 Besides, you’ll have to pay a right of re-entry to the Customs of the country, the cost is $31.

 If you have a domestic connection, assure yourself to pick up your luggage.
 After going to the airline counter, pick up your boarding pass and check your luggage back into your new flight.
 Don’t think that the airline is responsible for moving your bags from one flight to another.

 You can spend the night or time in the food court located on the second floor of the terminal, or in the Starbucks located on one side of the food court, where you can take advantage of the Wi-Fi.
 Or, in the national and international flight departures rooms, where the seats have no armrests and one can stretch out on three or four of them.